Bull Swamp boil water advisory lifted

-Bull Swamp Rural Water Company customers in the town of Woodford and surrounding areas no longer need to boil their water before cooking or drinking.
+Bull Swamp Rural Water Company says its water customers in the following areas no longer need to boil their water prior to drinking or cooking:

-Customers on the following roads are no longer under a boil water advisory:

 • Waters Ferry Road